brainhackschool-taiwan/brainhackschool-taiwan.github.io/docs/assignments/Functional_connectivity_in_fMRI.md

 ## Submission:

 - You should write your answer and execute the outcome as a Colab notebook or Jupyter notebook file.
 - Mail your files to brainhackschooltaiwan@gmail.com or direct message to @dingruey88 on Discord.
-Please also include [bhstw], your school number, and module name in the mail subject, such as `[bshtw] B12202321 Functional connectivity in fMRI`.
+Please also include [BHSTW], your school number, and module name in the mail subject, such as `[BHSTW] B12202321 Functional connectivity in fMRI`.
 - Attempts: no limits
 - Points: 0 (fail) / 1 (pass)